AlgoBrother/MayaTok-BPE/README.md

 ## Future Targets
-- Making it pip installable.
+- Making it global pip installable.

+- the `examples` folder has lot of python implementation.
+Will experiment to integrate this in rust side of code and make python side of code more smaller and easier for users.
+Apologies for any current complexities.

 - Faster merging and better CPU usage

 - Better merges.
 As the creator of this project, I will agree I am not fully satisfied with the current merge file and aim to improve it in future updates.